Zapryanov/Cars-Magazine/ads-for-cars/README.md

 Usage of external API's:
     - Cloudinary ("Here store the pictures)
     - Google.Maps
+    - Google-Fonts (included in this App from Google)

 Usage of cloud storage:
     - Atlas (MongoDb) - (Here store all info about each car)